 In recent years New Zealand has made changes to its labelling requirements to include statements regarding foods containing allergy causing components such as lupin and peanuts.
-This year will mark a pivotal year for labelling in New Zealand as it is expected that by the end of 2020 a new labelling requirement will mandate that ALL alcohol, must have a stated pregnancy warning.
+New Zealand also made some major changes to alcohol labelling with the introduction of the requirement to mandate that all alcohol, must have a stated pregnancy warning.
 New Zealand has not required this is in the past.